everettsmith928/Volera/README.md

 	Views separated into 3 categories
-		Platform (Not yet started - but will be the actual website once launch) Development - Tab to test functionalities as we develop About - Marking / informational page while we develop the website
+		Platform (Not yet started - but will be the actual website once launch) Development - Tab to test functionalities as we develop About - Marketing / informational page while we develop the website

 	Controllers
 		DB Controller